Xuefeng-Zhu/flask-news-api/README.md

 Please fetch token through [Flask User API](https://github.com/Xuefeng-Zhu/flask-user-api) in order to use this API

 ## Architecture
 Flask News API stores data in mongodb.
 In order to access the main functionality, users need to use the token from **login** endpoint using [Flask User API](https://github.com/Xuefeng-Zhu/flask-user-api).
+Each news, news list, and comments are cached in order to minimize the database look up and increast the response time.

 This is a list files or directories for flask user api